vgarmes/vgarmes.github.io/src/content/blog/astro-fonts-api-optimization.md

 - Only load the styles I actually use: I don’t use italic or oblique, so I excluded those.
 - Limit to the needed weights: I use just 400 and 500.
 Specifying them as a range (`['400 500']`) instead of an array (`['400', '500']`) ensures only one font file is downloaded.
 - Subset to only latin characters: No need to load glyphs I don’t use.

-With this setup, I’m now down to just one font file — and the swap from fallback to custom font is barely noticeable.